Transition pathways connecting crystals and quasicrystals: Models and Results

-Finally we present results on the emergence of a quasiperiodic structure from a periodic structure.
+\paragraph{Nucleation from a Crystal to a Quasicrystal} Finally, we present results on the emergence of a quasiperiodic structure from a periodic structure.
 By choosing $\varepsilon=5\times10^{-6}$ and $\alpha=\sqrt{2}/2$, C6 becomes a metastable state with $f=-6.8\times10^{-4}$ and QC is a stable state with $f=-7.5\times10^{-4}$.
-Again, two transition pathways are computed in this case (see \cref{fig:3}(b)).
-It is noted that, along the one-stage transition pathway, a larger computation domain with $L=306$ was used to avoid the effect of finite domain size on growth dynamics.
+Again, two transition pathways are obtained in this case (Fig.~\ref{fig:3}\emph{B}).
+It is noted that, along the one-stage transition pathway, a larger computation domain with $L=306$ was used to avoid the effect of finite domain sizes on growth dynamics.
 Similar to the phase transition from QC to C6, a circular critical nucleus of QC is found on the one-stage transition pathway.
-After nucleation, the size of the QC nucleus increases with the appearance of the LQ interphase (see Supplemental Movie 4 for C6 $\to$ QC transition pathway).
-On the other hand, a two-stage transition pathway from C6 to QC via a metastable LQ, as shown in \cref{fig:3}(b), has been obtained.
+After nucleation, the size of the QC nucleus increases with the appearance of the LQ interphase (see Movie S4 for the C6 $\to$ QC transition pathway).
+On the other hand, a two-stage transition pathway from C6 to QC via a metastable LQ, as shown in Fig.~\ref{fig:3}\emph{B}, has been obtained.
 The critical nucleus of LQ at the first stage assumes an ellipsoidal shape with the quasiperiodic direction as the major axis.
 The energy barrier of LQ nucleus ($\Delta f=1.7\times10^{-6}$) is lower than that of C6 nucleus ($\Delta f=4.6\times10^{-6}$), indicating that the C6 $\to$ LQ transition would be more likely chosen than the direct C6 $\to$ QC transition pathway.
 Because LQ and QC have similar free energies in this case, a small driving force from LQ to QC transition is expected.
 Therefore, a much larger critical nucleus of QC is found.
-A full C6 $\to$ LQ $\to$ QC transition pathway is shown in Supplemental Movie 5.
+A full C6 $\to$ LQ $\to$ QC transition pathway is shown in Movie S5.